-Percentiles were calculated based on the full universe of companies with ESG Ratings (10,022 companies).
+Percentiles were calculated based on the full universe of companies with ESG Ratings (10,052 companies) as of March 13, 2024.
 The MSCI ESG Ratings coverage universe continually expands to include new companies, which are often companies with low disclosures.
 Sometimes, such companies can distort the bottom benchmark value by lowering it, thereby leading to upgrades for the rest of the companies in the industry.
 For such industries, this problem is mitigated by excluding recent coverage additions (companies with less than two years of ratings history) while determining the bottom five percentile range for the WAKIS.